tom-f-oconnell/shimadzu/README.md

 samples = shimadzu.read('ASCIIData.txt')
 ```

+### Tables supported
+Using the table names from the guide (see section "Converting Data Files to
+ASCII"), data from the following tables will be parsed and formatted:
+- Header
+- Sample Information
+- Qualitative Peak Table
+- Spectrum Process Table
+- Spectrum Search Result
+- Chromatogram (TIC)
+- Spectrum

+Attempting to parse output with other tables will likely not work perfectly.
+Currently unsupported/untested:
+- Compound Quantitative Result
+- Compound Search Result
+- Column Performance Table
+- Chromatogram (MC)

 ### Notes
 - Tables in the software are generally converted to pandas DataFrames.
 - Most variables (column names, table names, etc.) are renamed to be closer to valid